 - National VET Collections – Data for the national VET collections are collected by training providers and provided to NCVER as regulated by the Australian Skills Quality Authority (see paragraph 2).
 Student names and contact information are required fields in the AVETMIS Standard (AVETMISS Data Element Definitions).
 These fields are encrypted as soon as AVETMISS data are received by NCVER from data submitters.
 NCVER does not at present retain any student names or contact details.

-- National VET Surveys – Student information for the national VET surveys is collected by professional social research organisations that are contracted by NCVER on behalf of the Australian Government Department of Education and Training.
+- National VET Surveys – Student information for the national VET surveys is collected by professional social research organisations that are contracted by NCVER on behalf of the Australian Government Department of Employment, Skills, Small and Family Business.
 Student names and contact information are removed by the contractor before providing the data to NCVER.
 The contractor destroys student names and contact details on completion of the survey.

 - Longitudinal Survey of Australian Youth (LSAY) – This survey tracks people as they move from school into further study, work, and other destinations, and provides important information for understanding young people’s key learning transitions and pathways.
-LSAY is managed and funded by the Australian Government Department of Education and Training.
+LSAY is managed and funded by the Australian Government Department of Employment, Skills, Small and Family Business.
 Data for LSAY are collected by a professional market and social research organisation via phone and online interviews.
 This organisation provides the data to NCVER after removing the names and contact information of the survey respondents.
 NCVER provides analytical, reporting and publishing services for LSAY.

 6.4 Uses of NCVER Research, National VET Collections and Surveys Data

 Research – Data collected as part of research informs published research.
 Research reports, with the exception of some consultancy reports, are publically available, and can be used by anyone to facilitate understanding of VET sector dynamics and performance, support critical policy and other decision making, and shed light on evolving VET sector priorities.